 We, in Guiding, have an appetite to take reasonable risks.
-We are not risk adverse.
+We are not risk averse.
 We ask that members and volunteers take into consideration the risks of their activities and be accountable for their behaviors.
 We ask that leaders take reasonable care with their actions and don’t walk past things that they know to be unsafe.
 By following Girl Guides Australia policy and procedures we will work together to maintain the health and safety of those around us.

 We have training, documents and forms to help you manage risk through identifying, assessing and controlling the risks when you are undertaking Guiding activities.
 We have the Risk Management policy, Being Safe training, (attached is a short version of the PowerPoint), Risk Assessment Plan, called the RAP.
 We use the RAP when you are planning: